 Ms. Aguirre joined the firm in 2010 having spent the first 9 years of her practice working for a Houston defense firm where she concentrated on commercial litigation, transactional litigation for small businesses, employment and wage/hour matters, and toxic tort litigation.
 Her commercial litigation practice included defending a number of matters relating to damages to telecommunications infrastructures.

 Ms. Aguirre moved to Houston in 1990 to attend college at the University of Houston.
-She is originally from San Salvador, El Salvador where she lived until she completed her secondary education in the country’s premier Catholic education institution.
-She maintains close ties to her country of origin and makes available her experience assisting small businesses to Salvadorian business owners and entrepreneurs in the Houston area
+She grew up in San Salvador, El Salvador where she lived until she completed her secondary education in the country’s premier Catholic education institution.
+She maintains close ties to her country of origin and makes available her experience assisting Salvadoran business owners and entrepreneurs in the Houston area.

 Notable Summary Judgments

 Court of Appeals sustains order granting summary judgment in favor of Defendant.

 Plaintiff was conducting asbestos remediation work at a mall in El Paso, Texas, when he fell several feet and sustained various injuries.
 Suit filed alleging negligence against Plaintiff’s employer, the mall owner, and the contractor that provided the project management and air monitoring.
 Specifically, Plaintiff alleged violations of the Texas Asbestos Health Protection Rules (“TAHPR”).
 Contractor filed for summary judgment arguing that it did not control any aspect of Plaintiff’s work and that under the TAHPR its duties and obligations were limited and did not extend to protection of remediation workers.
 Contractor’s motion granted by the trial court and Plaintiff appealed.
 Eighth Court of Appeals sustained trial court’s order finding contractor did not owe Plaintiff any duty of care.
 Plaintiff’s petition for review to the Texas Supreme Court denied.